shreyash-sb/slot-booking-system-python/README.md

 ---

 ## 📄 License
-This project is intended for educational and portfolio purposes.
+-This project is intended for educational and portfolio purposes.
-Developed by: Shreyash Bobalade
+-Developed by: Shreyash Bobalade
-PRN: 246109065
+-PRN: 246109065